 As it is that time of the year, it only seems right to bring out this little Paul McCartney gem.

-Back in 1995, while speaking in an interview with Mark Lewisohn, Paul confirmed the record in some detail, explaining: “Yes, it’s true.
+After years of speculation and rumours, it wasn’t until 1995, while speaking in an interview with Mark Lewisohn, that Paul McCartney confirmed the record in some detail, explaining: “Yes, it’s true.
 I had two Brenell tape recorders set up at home, on which I made experimental recordings and tape loops, like the ones in ‘Tomorrow Never Knows.’
 And once I put together something crazy, something left-field, just for the other Beatles, a fun thing which they could play late in the evening.
 It was just something for the mates, basically.”

 McCartney continued: “It was called Unforgettable and it started with Nat ‘King’ Cole singing ‘Unforgettable,’ then I came in over the top as the announcer.
 ‘Yes, unforgettable, that’s what you are!
 And today in Unforgettable…’ It was like a magazine program: full of weird interviews, experimental music, tape loops, some tracks I knew the others hadn’t heard, it was just a compilation of odd things.
 I took the tape to Dick James’s studio and they cut me three acetate discs.
 Unfortunately, the quality of these discs was such that they wore out as you played them for a couple of weeks, but then they must have worn out.
 There’s probably a tape somewhere, though.”